 Reports of sexual assaults, domestic violence, dating violence, and stalking are taken seriously by the university.
 Investigations and judicial proceedings are conducted in a prompt, fair, and impartial manner.
-Any student who is charged with rape, acquaintance rape, or other sex offense, forcible or non-forcible, may be subject to disciplinary action by the University in accordance with campus disciplinary procedures.
-Violations of this nature are considered especially heinous and are managed by the university's Rules Committee.
+Any student who is charged with sexual assaults, domestic violence, dating violence, or stalking may be subject to disciplinary action by the University in accordance with campus disciplinary procedures.
+Violations of this nature are considered especially heinous and are handled by the university's Rules Committee.
 The Rules Committee is comprised of the Campus Director, who acts as Chair and votes only to break ties, two professional or faculty members appointed by the Campus Director, and a designated Student Government Representative.
 The University's campus disciplinary procedures are separate and apart from criminal proceedings.
 Each process may impose sanctions independently.
 A student may be subject to suspension during the pendency of the investigation and disciplinary proceedings as deemed necessary and appropriate by the University.

-The alleged perpetrator will be given 24-hours' notice to appear unless there is an emergency or other extenuating circumstance.
+The alleged perpetrator will be given 24-hours' notice to appear, unless there is an emergency or other extenuating circumstance.
 The hearing may be held in absentia if the alleged perpetrator(s) fail to appear.
 The complainant will be advised of the date, time, and location of the hearing.
 The complainant may attend the hearing to make his or her statement in person and may bring a support person with them if they so choose.
 The complainant may also submit a written statement.
 All efforts will be made to protect confidentiality and the safety and well-being of the victim.
 The Rules Committee will decide "Responsible" or "Not Responsible" and may assign sanctions.

-The University uses a burden of proof called 'preponderance of evidence.'
+The University uses a burden of proof called 'preponderance of evidence'.
 Preponderance of evidence means that evidence of an incident shows that the perpetrator 'more than likely" committed the offense.
 An individual found responsible for sexual assault may be subject to disciplinary sanctions including probation, suspension, expulsion, or dismissal.

 If the Board finds the alleged perpetrator is "Not Responsible," the incident will be dismissed.
 The decision will be placed in the Rules Committee files.
-The Chairperson of the

-Judicial Board, the Title IX coordinator, and the Director of Campus Safety and Security will receive training on an annual basis on how to officiate including investigation techniques and how to remain fair and impartial during the hearing.
+The Campus Director (Chair of the Rules Committee) and the Title IX coordinator will receive training on an annual basis on how to officiate including investigation techniques and how to remain fair and impartial during the hearing.
 An organization or individual found to have aided or abetted a sexual assault may face the same sanctions.
-Non-students may be banned from campus.
+Nonstudents may be banned from campus.
 A person found responsible for bringing a false accusation of sexual assault against another member of the campus community may be subject to disciplinary action including, but not limited to, probation, suspension, expulsion, or dismissal.

-Rights of the Parties in an Institutional Proceeding:
+Rights of the Parties in an Institutional Proceeding

-During the course of the process described in the previous section, both the accuser and the individual accused of the offense are entitled to:
+During the process described in the previous section, both the accuser and the individual accused of the offense are entitled to: